LumKitty/VNyan-Loops/README.md

 number 1 - The current loop index
 number 2 - Number of times we have looped (-1 if done)
 number 3 - Session ID (set this with e.g. ```_lum_loop_for;sessionid=69```)
+text 3 - Loop type (hardcoded to: for)

 This is rougly equivalent to doing the following in (Visual) Basic
 ```